GeekyAnts/nativebase-docs/versioned_docs/version-3.0.0-next.27/migration/Layout.md

 ## Grid

-EasyGrid can be used Nativebase v3 and with v3 we also provide SimpleGrid [form more details checkout docs] as well.
+EasyGrid can be used NativeBase v3 and with v3 we also provide SimpleGrid [form more details checkout docs] as well.

 ## List

-With Nativebase v3 we have removed List components because as it's very simple to create various list layout using primitive components.
+With NativeBase v3 we have removed List components because as it's very simple to create various list layout using primitive components.

 ### Code Comparison